PjFlan/chemcluster/README.md

 It is highly recommended that the code snippets below are run from an interactive Python console such as IPython.
 In this way, images of molecules are printed to screen and exploratory analysis is simplified greatly.
 It will be assumed that these snippets are run interactively.
 ### Run the Fragmentation Algorithm and Analyse Fragments

-Firstly it necessary to generate and classify the fragment entities.
-Then we will draw the 40 most frequently occurring of each class (raw BRICS fragments, core groups, substituents and bridges) to disk.
+Firstly it is necessary to generate and classify the fragment entities.
+The first time this is run it will take a couple of minutes.
+The objects will then be saved to pickle files and should be loaded instantly in future.
+We will draw the 40 most frequently occurring of each class (raw BRICS fragments, core groups, substituents and bridges) to disk.
 Here the frequency refers to the number of molecules in which the fragment appears at least once.

+It should be noted that in this application most of the heavy-lifting in terms of algorithms takes place in the `DAL.py` file.
 ```python
 from chemcluster import ChemCluster